Re-Volt-America/RVA-Data/README.md

 Static configuration data for [RVA](https://revolt-america.com/).

 `models/` Contains all data stored in a `.csv` format.
-Modifying these files will reflect across RVA's infrastructure.
+Modifying these files will reflect across all RVA's infrastructure.

 ## Usage
 For developers, the packaging pipeline was built using Rake.
 The following tasks take care of profiling and versioning